TaiB2C/ride-music/README.md

 Field notes on how to play music safely during bike rides

 ## Roadmap
-* I should probably use something more appropriate, like [Last&period;fm](https://en.wikipedia.org/wiki/Last.fm), but I'll work on that
-    * Alternatively, a FOSS equivalent will also work
 * Use a [Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons) license
 * Use Markdown on GitHub, until I can figure out a better hosting situation.